marc2o/CHRxPNG/readme.md

 PNG images are expected to be 128 pixels wide and either 128 or 256 pixel high.
 If more than 4 colors are used in the image, CHRxPNG will tell you.
 But the PNG does not have to be 2-bit.
 Anything will do as long as only 4 colors are used.

-CHRs can be either 4.096 or 8.192 bytes (actually, they can be any size, but these are the two sizes most suitable for me.)
+CHRs can be either 4.096 or 8.192 bytes (actually, they can be any size, but these are the two sizes most suitable for me).

 ## Functions